Most of us have a tendency to put off work we don’t like very much, or work so daunting that we cannot see how we can ever finish it.

-- Since I have started working in timeboxes, I procrastinate a lot less and am a lot more focused.
+- I started working in timeboxes several years ago.
+As a result, I procrastinate less and am a lot more focused.
 This has made a huge difference to my productivity!

-- Even when I really despise a task, I can work on it for half an hour.
+- Even when I really despise a task, I can work on it for one box.

-- The 5-minute break helps me to avoid getting stuck and to look at things from a different perspective.
-In the past, I sometimes used to ponder over difficult material for hours, and at some point ran out of gas.
+- The 5-minute breaks help me to avoid getting stuck, and to look at things from a different perspective.
+In the past, I would sometimes ponder over difficult material for hours, and at some point run out of gas.

 - As long as I respect my timeboxes and break times, I am not really getting very tired during the day.

-Update March 3, 2016: As mentioned in an earlier version of this post, there used to be a free e-book, The Pommodoro Technique, version 1.3, 15 June 2007, licensed under Creative Commons (CC BY-NC-ND 3.0).
+1. As mentioned in an earlier version of this post, there used to be a free e-book, The Pommodoro Technique, version 1.3, 15 June 2007, licensed under Creative Commons (CC BY-NC-ND 3.0).
 This free version hasn’t been available on Cirillo’s website for quite a while.
 I recommend getting the most current version.
-As of today, the old version is still available via the Wikipedia article (scroll down to see the article references).
+As of today, the old version is still available via the Wikipedia article (scroll down to the references to find the PDF).